Shop details:

 My camera

 Print-on-demand company called Society6 manufactures various products with my art, and sells them at the Society6 store.
-Currently available items are:
+I always get artist royalty from Society6 items that are illustrated by me.

 Society6 only offers their own line of products, so you cannot buy my books or original works there.
-The available Society6 items may occasionally change, as I sometimes remove older or seasonal pieces from the store.
+The available Society6 items may occasionally change, as I sometimes remove older or seasonal pieces from the store to make room for new ones.
 Unfortunately I cannot currently fulfill custom requests regarding specific prints or product categories.

 Art & Books shop